Chorizo — Nutrients, Health Benefits, And Shopping Tips

 📦

-Store fresh chorizo in the refrigerator and use within one to two days.
-For longer storage, freeze it in an airtight container or freezer bag for up to three months.
-Cured chorizo can be stored in a cool, dry place for up to six weeks.
-Once opened, refrigerate and use within three weeks.
+Store fresh chorizo in the refrigerator for up to 1-2 weeks if unopened.
+Once opened, consume within 1 week.
+For extended storage, freeze it in an airtight container for up to 2-3 months.
+Cured chorizo can be kept in a cool, dry place for up to 6 weeks, but once opened, refrigerate and use within 3 weeks.

 Health benefits